This short history was prepared for couples who want to include some historical notes on their wedding programs.

 Fire has gutted the Wren Building three times — in 1705, 1859, and 1862 — and each time it has been rebuilt with the original exterior walls incorporated into the reconstruction.
 It was restored to its colonial appearance in 1928–31 through the generosity of John D. Rockefeller, Jr.

-There was a close official connection between the College and the Church of England during the colonial period, and William & Mary students would have begun and ended each day with services in the chapel.
-After the American Revolution, William & Mary maintained an unofficial relationship with the American Episcopal Church until the College became a state institution in 1906.
+There was a close official connection between William & Mary and the Church of England during the colonial period, and William & Mary students would have begun and ended each day with services in the chapel.
+After the American Revolution, William & Mary maintained an unofficial relationship with the American Episcopal Church until the university became a state institution in 1906.
 Today the chapel continues to be used for student worship services of various faiths, as well as for music recitals, solemn induction ceremonies, and alumni weddings.

 The design of the chapel is similar to that of many collegiate chapels in Great Britain.
 The paneling is of native pine and walnut.
-The English eighteenth-century chamber organ is on loan to the College from the Colonial Williamsburg Foundation, as is the antique chandelier.
-The royal arms of Kings George I and II are displayed on the front of the gallery, a reminder of the close connection between Church and State during the College's early years.
+The English eighteenth-century chamber organ is on loan to the university from the Colonial Williamsburg Foundation, as is the antique chandelier.
+The royal arms of Kings George I and II are displayed on the front of the gallery, a reminder of the close connection between Church and State during William & Mary's early years.

 Among those buried in the crypt under the Chapel are several distinguished Virginians — Sir John Randolph, his sons John "the Tory" and Peyton, Bishop James Madison — as well as Lord Botetourt, the beloved colonial governor, a statue of whom can be seen in front of the Wren Building.